 McDonald’s CEO fired for having relationships with female workers to return severance pay

 Steve Easterbrook, former CEO of McDonald’s, was fired two years ago for violate company policy and keep a consensual relationship with an employee.
-Now, and after reaching an agreement with what was his company and who also sued him for lying to the board, must return the 105 million euros in assets and money he received as compensation, as published CNN .
+Now, and after reaching an agreement with what was his company and that he was also sued for lying to the board, must return the 105 million euros in assets and money he received as compensation, as published CNN .

 Easterbrook was fired in 2019, after four years working for McDonald’s, after being found to have violated the fast food company’s rules and shown “lack of judgment involving a recent consensual relationship with an employee.”
 A few months after that, in August 2020, the then former employee received a lawsuit from the hand of his former company for having lied to the board about the real extent of its relations with employees.